SCOPE OF THIS CHAPTER

-A young person remanded to custody is permitted the same pocket money, Christmas and birthday allowances as a child who is looked after in local authority residential care.
+A young person remanded to custody is permitted the same pocket money as a child looked after in local authority residential care.

-Pocket money will be provided by Children's Social Care to the young person on a weekly basis.
-This will be paid according to the establishment procedures and facilities e.g. postal order or bank transfer.
-It can also be used at the young person's request to purchase goods to the value of the pocket money where this is agreed with the establishment in line with their allowed / prohibited items list.
+Pocket money will be provided by children's social care to the young person on a weekly basis.
+This will be paid according to the establishment procedures and facilities but can also be used at the young person's request to purchase goods to the value of the pocket money where agreed with the establishment in line with their allowed / prohibited items list.

-Where the young person is remanded to custody either on their birthday or Christmas day, the allowance will be provided by Children’s Social Care in goods specified by the young person to the value of the allowance.
-This will be planned in advance and the gifts be available to the young person on their birthday or Christmas day, taking into account the postage and processing involved.
+Where the young person is remanded to custody either on their birthday or specific religious / cultural holidays, including but not exclusive to Christmas or Eid, consideration will be given by the local authority to ensure that this is recognized and where family are not involved or in a position to provide a gift, this be provided by children's social care in goods specified by the young person to the value of the allowance that a young person in semi-independent accommodation would receive.
+This will be planned in advance and the gifts be available to the young person on the day, taking into account the postage and processing involved.

 Clothing allowance is available on a needs-led basis.
 The social worker will liaise with the young person and their key worker to establish what clothing is needed and permitted at that establishment, it will then be agreed whether this will be purchased and posted to the young person by their social worker or the funds forwarded to the establishment for internet purchases.